-With a full-flexi loan, you have the benefits of depositing additional funds or withdraw your advance payments at any time.
-The loan amount will be automatically be withdrawn from the money parked in your current account as per the loan repayment schedule set out by your bank.
+With a full-flexi loan, you have the benefits of depositing additional funds or withdrawing your advance payments at any time.
+The loan amount will automatically be withdrawn from the money parked in your current account as per the loan repayment schedule set out by your bank.
 Moreover, when you add additional funds into this current account, this will reduce your property loan interest.

 Example of reducing loan interest under a full-flexi loan

 Let’s say your loan amount is RM800,000.
 Sometime in the future, you have accumulated some savings and wish to pay a sum of RM300,000 into your home loan account.
 Your loan interest will be reduced by the amount of advance payment paid, calculated upon the outstanding balance of:

 Please take note that in the event that you withdraw the additional amount paid previously, the interest that you saved will be chargeable.
 Flexi loan borrowers are also subjected to a fixed monthly fee of around RM5 to RM10.
 While the cost is negligible, it’s still an extra cost on top of your monthly home loan payment.
 Flexi loans aren’t available at most banks in Malaysia either, so it can be hard to shop around for the best flexi loan rates.
 Additionally, the interest rates for full-flexi loans can be comparatively higher than the ones offered by term loans.